Georgia election: Ruling party claims victory, opposition protests | DW | 01.11.2020

-A coalition of opposition groups have united to try and oust the ruling Georgian Dream party, led by a billionaire.
-They have rejected his claim to have won the election.
+A coalition of opposition groups united to try and oust the ruling Georgian Dream party, led by a billionaire.
+They have rejected his party's claim to have won the election.

 The preliminary results of Georgia's parliamentary election were contested by an alliance of opposition groups on Sunday.